cmg189/quick_sort/README.md

-# sorting
+## Sorting

-This repo contains common sorting algorithms
+This repository contains common sorting algorithms

+Navigate to the different directories to get explanation and implementation details of these algorithms